AJULCAB/laravel-generate-model/README.md

 #### Support

-For the time being, this package only supports MySQL databases.
-Support for other databases will be added soon.
+For the time being, this package  supports MySQL, SqlSrv, Postgress and SQLite databases.